-- Give him something to play with that is interactive, like a bone or a ball, as an alternative to getting back up on the couch.
+- Give him something interactive to play with, like a bone or a ball, as an alternative to getting back up on the couch.

 The goal is to get your dog excited about staying off the furniture.
 Help him understand that he can still be close to you, just not on the couch.

-The time you spend teaching him to stay off of the furniture will be very rewarding.
+The time you spend teaching him to stay off the furniture will be very rewarding.

-Plus, your pet will be delighted to discover that he gets treats for being on the ground.
+Plus, your pet will be delighted to discover he gets treats for being on the ground.

 Other Options and Solutions to Keep Dogs Off Furniture

-Working with treats is a great start, but then most dogs get straight back on the sofa again!
+Working with treats is a great start, but most dogs get back on the sofa again!

 A dog may be hesitant to leave, even for a treat, especially with the older ones for whom lying on the sofa has become an ingrained habit.